NeilGirdhar/efax/README.rst

 Usage
 =====
 In SciPy, a distribution is represented by a single object, so a thousand distributions need a thousand objects.
 Each object encodes the distribution family, and the parameters of the distribution.
 EFAX has a different representation.
-Each `ExponentialFamily` object encodes only the distribution family for many (say, one thousand) distributions.
+Each :python:`ExponentialFamily` object encodes only the distribution family for many (say, one thousand) distributions.
 The parameters of the distributions are passed in to various methods on the object to evaluate various things.
 For example,

 .. code:: python